[widget id="bcn_widget-2"]

 Check out Medical Alert ID Bracelets and SafetyTat Child ID Tattoos!

-Many YMCA locations offer swimming lessons for children with special needs.
-Ask the instructor to make sure your child can swim with clothes on because they will likely be dressed if they wander off.
+Consider enrolling your child in swimming lessons or teaching them to swim yourself.
+Many YMCA locations offer specialized swimming lessons for children with special needs.
+Ensure that the instructor includes training on swimming with clothes on, as your child may be clothed if they wander off.

 how to prevent and stop wandering and eloping for autism, dimentia, special needs